cryptpad/documentation/FAQ.rst

 #.
 Check the list of extensions below, disable the ones you have installed, if any
 #.
 Try using your browser in a private window and/or with all extensions disabled
 #.
 Try using a different browser.
 We recommend the latest versions of Firefox or Chromium
 #.
-If the issues persist, please contact support
+If the issues persist, please contact :ref:`support`

 List of extensions known to cause issues with CryptPad
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~